EAGLE605/SignX/REPOSITORY_STRATEGY.md

 - 5 core modules: engineering, intelligence, workflow, rag, quoting
 - Complete documentation suite
 - Gemini RAG corpus generator
-- Ready for OSHCut-style instant quoting
+- Ready for SignX Platform-style instant quoting

 This is the foundation for transforming the sign industry with AI-powered instant quotes, 95 years of institutional knowledge,